Length measurement

 Length measurement, distance measurement, or range measurement (ranging) all refer to the many ways in which length, distance, or range can be measured.
 The most commonly used approaches are the rulers, followed by transit-time methods and the interferometer methods based upon the speed of light.
 Surveying is one ancient use of measuring long distances.

 For tiny objects such as crystals and diffraction gratings, diffraction is used with X-ray light, or even electron beams.
 Measurement techniques for three-dimensional structures very small in every dimension use specialized instruments such as ion microscopy coupled with intensive computer modeling.
 These techniques are employed, for example, to measure the tiny features on wafers during the manufacture of chips.

 Standard rulers

-The ruler the simplest kind of length measurement tool: lengths are defined by printed marks or engravings on a stick.
+The ruler is the simplest kind of length measurement tool: lengths are defined by printed marks or engravings on a stick.
 The metre was initially defined using a ruler before more accurate methods became available.

 Gauge blocks are a common method for precise measurement or calibration of measurement tools.

 For small or microscopic objects, microphotography where the length is calibrated using a graticule can be used.
 A graticule is a piece that has lines for precise lengths etched into it.
 Graticules may be fitted into the eyepiece or they may be used on the measurement plane.